carolinelbp/cyclistic-bike-share/README.md

 <br><br>

-### Most Popular Routes
+### Most Popular A-to-B Routes

 There are no shared top 10 station-to-station trip routes between casual riders and members.
 When viewed on a map of Chicago, the routes don't inhabit the same areas either.

-Members ride the most in the Lakefront Trail/tourist zone of Chicago, which further supports the theory that casual riders are leisure- or sightseeing-focused.
+Members ride the most in the Lakefront Trail/tourist zone of Chicago, which supports the theory that casual riders are leisure- or sightseeing-focused.

 <p align="center">
   <img src="images/top-rides-stations-per-user.png" alt="Top Rides Stations Per User" width="700">